EnlighterJS/Plugin.WordPress/readme.txt

 10. Tab-Pane Example (multiple languages)

 == Changelog ==

+= 2.4 =
+* Bugfix: With disabled option "Show Linenumbers" the Visual Editor Plugin will crash the TinyMCE Editor - [Thanks to ryansnowden on GitHub](https://github.com/AndiDittrich/WordPress.Enlighter/issues/7)
+* Bugifx: In case of a missconfigured WordPress installation (disabling the `admin_print_scripts` hook), the Visual-Editor-Plugin will crash the TinyMCE editor - [Thanks to Nikodemsky on WordPress Forums](https://wordpress.org/support/topic/switching-between-visualtext-editor-is-broken-loading-code)
+* Bugfix: Closed possible XSS vector within the HTML generator (authenticated users who **can edit** content were able to inject html code) - this is not a security issue because such users can insert HTML code by default.

 = 2.3 =
 * Added insert-option for "Align-Left-Indentation" - all leading tabs got replaced by spaces and the minimum indent is removed from each line - this is a usefull feature when pasting code-snippets (the "Code-Indent" option has to be set to n-Spaces!)